mobiledropbox/landing_pages_scripts/README.md

 # Dropbox public API url
 Taking advantage of public API url files like images and videos iuf this is for direct download purposes in Dropbox is a game changer.

-**Do not proceed with these steps if you do not wish to make this file public**
+**Do not proceed with these steps if you do not wish to make the file accessible in public**

 1. Upload the file to Dropbox.
 2. Make sure it shared to public.